-Faulty Ignition Module on a Stihl Leaf Blower
+Faulty Ignition Coil Module on a Stihl Leaf Blower

 When the coil gets hot, the windings on the coil can separate and short out.
-This will cause your Stihl leaf blower to lose power, run sluggish or stop running when there is intermittent spark.
+This will cause your Stihl leaf blower to lose power, run sluggishly, or stop running when there is an intermittent spark.

 A bad ignition module will not be able to provide sufficient voltage to the spark plug.

 While pulling the starter recoil rope, you may notice a loss of compression.
 When the compression is low on a Stihl leaf blower, it will fail to have enough pressure which can cause it to quit running.
 This can be the result of worn crankshaft seals, worn piston rings, or damage to the piston.

 I recommend taking your leaf blower to a small engine mechanic or your Stihl dealership for testing and making necessary repairs.